amitoz91/satpal/README.md

-## New Idea
+## New Demo

-I have a new idea today.
+I have a new demo today.